-If you own or are thinking about purchasing a boat, having the best insurance coverage is a must!
+If you own or are thinking about purchasing a boat, having appropriate insurance coverage is a must!

 What is protected under my watercraft policy?

-However, larger and faster vessels, as well as personal watercraft (i.e. Jet skis & Wave Runners) require a separate policy.
+However, larger and faster vessels, as well as personal watercraft (e.g., Jet Skis & Wave Runners) require a separate policy.
 The type of coverage you need will depend on the size, type, and value of your particular vessel, as well as the type of water you use it in.

 Typically, watercraft insurance policies will cover physical loss and damage to your vessel.
 This includes damage to the hull, machinery, fittings, furnishings, and equipment that is permanently attached to your boat.
 It will also usually cover injury caused to another person, damage to someone else’s property, liability for your passengers, medical payments for injuries sustained to boat owners and passengers, theft, and also pollution liability from fuel spills or leaks.

-When selecting the proper coverage for you, there are two claim coverage payment options: actual cash value (market value) and agreed value (stated amount).
+When selecting coverage, there are two claim coverage payment options: actual cash value (market value) and agreed value (stated amount).

 Actual Cash Value

-This type of protection will cover replacement costs less the depreciation at the time of the loss.
+This type of protection will cover replacement costs less depreciation at the time of a covered loss.
 In determining how much a policyholder will receive, insurers will look to used boat pricing guides along with other resources to determine the proper market value of your boat.

-For partial losses, policies will typically include the cost of repairs, as well as subtract for a percentage of the depreciation at the time of the loss.
+For partial covered losses, policies will typically include the cost of repairs, with a deduction for a percentage of the depreciation at the time of the loss.